ORIENTATION TO ANIMAL RESEARCH AT PENN (Updated 6/10/15)

-For a complete list of requirements, please see the “Training Requirements” policy on the Guidelines and Policies page of this website
+For a complete list of requirements, and a link to training reciprocity agreements with CHOP and Wistar, please see the “Training Requirements” policy on the Guidelines and Policies page of this website.

-Please contact the department in charge of the training if you have any questions regarding their training requirements.
+Please contact the department in charge of the training (see below) if you have any questions regarding their training requirements.

 Penn Knowledge Link – Learning Management System

 The Penn Knowledge Link - Learning Management System (LMS) is an online program in which the various trainings that are required or offered by the University of Pennsylvania can be accessed.
 After signing in with your Penn Key and password, you can take web-based courses as well as sign up for instructor-led courses.

 Please note that the curriculum may include two parts:

 WEB BASED PRE-REQUISITE – The web based trainings are short trainings that introduce you to the species you are using.
 They describe basic husbandry, handling, and common procedures performed on the species.

 INSTRUCTOR-LED HANDLING LAB – After you have completed the pre-requisite course you can sign up for the hands-on lab.
 Some curriculums many not have a web-based pre-requisite.

 Upon completion of the instructor-led handling lab, participants will receive a checklist confirming successful completion of the class.
 This checklist should be kept for your own records.

 Please also note the following: